-Basically, every UCM concept described in the meta-model (see section 9) corresponds to an XML tag.
-UCM elements are referenced by their name, formatted as follows: ::absolute::module::path::entity, or submodule::entity if the entity is in a submodule.
+Basically, every UCM concept described in the meta-model (see section 9.) corresponds to an XML tag.
+UCM elements are referenced by their name, formatted as follows: ::absolute::module::path::entity, or submodule::entity if the entity is in a submodule, or simply if the entity is in the same module or a parent module.
 Elements of entities (e.g. component ports) are referenced with a dot, as follows: module::component.port.